Want to build a brand? First, own an idea.

 It’s a core brand concept that’s easily demonstrable in advertising.

 And that’s particularly important when it’s a category of parity.
-The sandwiches at Quiznos, Tomo’s, Jimmy John’s and Subway are all pretty much the same.
+The sandwiches at Quiznos, Tomo’s, Jimmy John’s and Subway are all pretty much the same, so the advertising idea becomes even more important.

 Insurance in another such category.
 It’s a fairly even playing field in a low-involvement category.
 (Let’s face it, dealing with insurance is about as much fun as going to the dentist.)